differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-certificate-requests-cert-manager.md

   namespace: erlclu
 ```

-We need a role that can request certificates:
+We need a role that can request certificates.
+It needs `create` (to submit the request) and `get` (to retrieve the
+generated certificate):

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1